meysam/phone-book-api/README.md

 - [JDK 11](https://openjdk.java.net/projects/jdk/11/)
 - [Maven 3](https://maven.apache.org)
 - [Common Library](https://github.com/Paisley-Digital/cross-cutting)
-    - Before Using phonebook api you should compile and add this project.
+    - Before using phonebook api you should compile and add this project.
 You can use this command: `mvn clean install`.

 ## Running the application locally